This is their story

 How to be safe – not sorry

-Lifetime annuities give you guaranteed income for life, regardless of how long you live or how share markets perform.
+Lifetime annuities give you regular income for life, regardless of how long you live.

 Anyone approaching, or in, retirement should ensure they receive as much Age Pension as they’re entitled to.
 The more Age Pension they receive, the less they’ll need to draw down from their retirement savings.
 Many people are concerned their savings won’t last as long as they do for two main reasons: